Fabrique

-Fabrique is the second album by English new wave band Fashion.
+Fabrique is the second album by the English new wave band Fashion.
 It was produced by Zeus B. Held.
 The album included the following UK hit singles: "Streetplayer (Mechanik)" which reached No. 46 in April 1982 and "Love Shadow", which peaked at No. 51 in August of the same year.
 "Move On" and "Something In Your Picture" were also issued as the first and third singles of the album but failed to chart.
 The album itself peaked at #10 in the charts, spending 16 weeks on the top 100.

 The album was re-released with additional material in 2004 as The Height Of Fashion.

-Two songs from the album, "Whitestuff (short cut)" and "You Only Left Your Picture" were used in two Miami Vice episodes, respectively "Evan" from Season 1 and "The Prodigal Son" from season 2.
+Two songs from the album, "Whitestuff (short cut)" and "You Only Left Your Picture" were used in two Miami Vice episodes, respectively "Evan" from season 1 and "The Prodigal Son" from season 2.